Madhu (actor): Career

 In an acting career spanning over five decades, Madhu acted in over 370 films.
-Although he was a big star in commercial films, he was generous enough to act in parallel movies.
-He acted in Adoor Gopalakrishnan's Swayamvaram, P. N. Menon's Olavum Theeravum etc.
+Although he was a big star in commercial films, he also acted in parallel movies.
+Such parallel movies include Adoor Gopalakrishnan's Swayamvaram, P. N. Menon's Olavum Theeravum, etc.

-Madhu also proved his talents as a film maker and director.
-His first directorial venture Priya released in 1970, was a trend setter in Malayalam.
-The film won the Kerala Government award for the second best film that year.
-Madhu directed twelve movies including hit films like ‘Sindooracheppu’, ‘Manya Shree Vishwamitran’, ‘Neela Kannukal, ‘Akkaldama’, Kamam Krodham Moham’, ‘Theekanal’, ‘Dheerasameere Yamunathere’, ‘Aaradhana’, ‘Oru Yuga Sandhya’ and ‘Udayam Padinjaru’.
-He was the producer of most of these films.
-He produced fifteen movies including ‘Kaithapoo’, ‘Asthamayam’, ‘Shudhi Kalasham’, ‘Prabhatha Sandhya’, ‘Vaiki Vanna Vasantham’, ‘Archana Teacher’, ‘Grihalakshmi’, ‘Njan Ekananu’, ‘Rathilayam’ and Mini.
-He also produced and directed a movie in English ‘Sunrise in the West’, which was shot entirely in the USA.
+Madhu also proved his talents as a filmmaker and director.
+His first directorial venture Priya, released in 1970, was a trendsetter in Malayalam.
+The film won the Kerala Government award for the second-best film that year.
+Madhu directed twelve movies, including hit films like Sindooracheppu, Manya Shree Vishwamitran, Neela Kannukal, Akkaldama, Kamam Krodham Moham, Theekanal, Dheerasameere Yamunathere, Aaradhana, Oru Yuga Sandhya and Udayam Padinjaru.
+He was also the producer of several of these films.
+He produced fifteen movies including Kaithapoo, Asthamayam, Shudhi Kalasham, Prabhatha Sandhya, Vaiki Vanna Vasantham, Archana Teacher, Grihalakshmi, Njan Ekananu, Rathilayam and Mini.
+He also produced and directed a movie in English 'Sunrise in the West', which was shot entirely in the USA.
 He was instrumental in introducing a number of talented actors, directors, lyricists, producers, singers and other technicians to the Malayalam filmdom.
-He was the owner of once-renowned Uma studio at Puliyarakonam in Thiruvananthapuram.
+He was the owner of the once-renowned Uma studio at Puliyarakonam in Thiruvananthapuram.
 Mini produced by Madhu won the National Film Award for Best Film on Family Welfare, at the 43rd National Film Awards in 1995.
 The film focuses on the social issue of alcoholism.

 Madhu was one of the lead actors in the Hindi film Saat Hindustani, which was the debut movie of the Bollywood actor Amitabh Bachchan in 1969.
-His other Hindi films are ‘Chakachak’ directed by Sai Paranjpye and Maiyya directed by Anil.
+His other Hindi films are 'Chakachak' directed by Sai Paranjpye and Maiyya directed by Anil.

 Madhu has also done three Tamil films, as Rajinikanth's father in Dharma Dorai, Oru Ponnu Oru Paiyan and Bharatha Vilas.